oguzyegin/weightedMixsynApprox/README.md

 ## Notes

-This repository is research code intended for experimentation with fixed-order approximation of mixed-sensitivity $H_\infty$ controllers for time-delay systems.
+This repository is research code intended for experimentation with fixed-order approximation of mixed-sensitivity $ H_\infty $ controllers for time-delay systems.
 Several methods use different finite-dimensional or frequency-domain representations for optimization and stability verification; the final performance comparison in `main_example.m` is evaluated against the original delayed plant on a dense frequency grid.